Look for the red trumpet on the corner of Chambers & South!

 Fri – 5pm-3am

-The music programme is very different during festival periods, please check our ‘What’s On?’ pages for current information.
+The music programme runs on a different set-up during festival periods, please check our Blog for current information.

 The venue is in the basement of an old c1860 building.
 Access is by two short flights of stairs down from street level, 16 steps to the intermediate landing, then a further 9 steps down to the basement level, both flights with handrails.
 Unfortunately, the building layout and age does not allow us the space necessary to create disabled access or facilities.